 These sources can help readers verify high-level treatment concepts, approved-use information, and safety warnings.

-- National Cancer Institute targeted therapy overview explains how targeted cancer treatments differ from broader approaches.
+- National Cancer Institute targeted therapy information explains how targeted cancer treatments differ from broader approaches.

-Understanding dasatinib is easier when you connect the science to practical care.
+Understanding the dasatinib mechanism of action is easier when you connect the science to practical care.
 The key idea is that the medicine targets abnormal signaling, especially BCR-ABL, while still requiring careful monitoring and individualized decision-making.

 This content is for informational purposes only and is not a substitute for professional medical advice.